spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 ## Set up multiple stores

-To set up multiple stores, follow steps in these sections:
+To set up multiple stores, follow the steps in the following sections:

 ### Configure code buckets